Nachtraven/nachtraven.github.io/_posts/2021-03-05-lidar-twizy.md

 ![A lidar](/assets/images/lidar_hardware.jpg)

-Speaking of LiDAR, this other model from Livox was very poor
+Speaking of LiDAR, this MID-70 model from Livox was very poor

 ![A Bad lidar](/assets/images/bad_lidar.jpg)

-The images it produces
+The images the horizon produces

 ![Indoor LiDAR](/assets/images/lidar_indoors.jpg)